-The review for CASAT eligibility and the offender's interest in participating in a treatment program is conducted at reception or later at a general confinement facility between the inmate and the inmate's rehabilitation coordinator.
-Following this facility level review, information is forwarded to Temporary Release in Central Office for a final review of appropriateness for work release upon completion of CASAT Phase I. Those offenders found to be acceptable for temporary release represent the pool of potential participants for traditional CASAT Phase I and II programs.
+The review for CASAT eligibility is conducted via an automated screening and the incarcerated individual's interest in participating in a treatment program is conducted during Reception processing or later at a general confinement facility during an interview between the incarcerated individual and their Offender Rehabilitation Coordinator.
+Following this facility level review, information is forwarded to Temporary Release in Central Office for a final review of appropriateness for work release upon completion of CASAT Phase I. Those individuals found to be acceptable for temporary release represent the pool of potential participants for traditional CASAT Phase I and II programs.